DIVERSITY, EQUITY & INCLUSION AND SOCIAL JUSTICE

-Pluralism at Cascadia is an intentional culture where everyone's history contributes to the collective success of our community.
+Our culture seeks and supports diversity, equity, and inclusion.
+We firmly believe everyone's history contributes to the collective success of our community.

-Social Justices at Cascadia is a condition in which each member of our community has access to the resources and opportunities they need to sustain well-being and quality of life.
+Social Justice at Cascadia is a condition in which each member of our community has access to the resources and opportunities they need to sustain well-being and quality of life.

-Our goal is to help others learn about and express a commitment to pluralism and social justice.
+Our goal is to help others learn about and express a commitment to diversity, equity and inclusion and social justice.
 This commitment comes first from employees so that we may competently help students learn to respect, value and support difference.

-When you see the Pluralitree above, you'll know that you've reached a place that understands and supports pluralism and social justice.
+When you see the Pluralitree above, you'll know that you've reached a place that understands and supports diversity, equity and inclusion and social justice.

 Support at Cascadia